One summer in elementary school I stumbled on the 80s/90s classic show, Great Chefs, Great Cities. I can still hear the theme song in my head!

 That taught me a valuable lesson, especially when serving guests or your family:

 If the ingredients are good, the food will most likely taste good too.

 I remember totally failing making a dessert with apples wrapped in croissant roles.
 We didn’t have all of the ingredients in the house, so I made due.
 Think about it though: apple slices wrapped in croissant roles ain’t half bad!

-I’ve never understood people who put lemon on their fish or A1 on their steak.
-Maybe it’s habit.
-Or maybe they buy bad quality meat.
+I’ve never understood people who put lemon on their fish or A1 on their steak 😮.
+Maybe it’s habit?
 However, I think that’s not typical these days.

 Let the food be itself.
 There’s so much flavor in food, and combining those flavors in the right way is an art and a science; both of which are filled with trial and error.

 However, there’s plenty of good cheat sheets out there for getting the flavor you’re going for.
-This chart from a Nerd Fitness article is perfect and simplified things like crazy for me when I saw it.
-I immediately when on a Greek-flavored rampage!
+This chart from a Nerd Fitness article is perfect and simplified flavor profiles for me when I saw it.
+I immediately went on a Greek-flavored rampage!
 Who knew lemon juice was so dang good!?
-(And after I just downplayed it on fish!)
+(And after I just downplayed it on fish! 😏)

 Good ingredients need very little seasoning or covering.
 When you do add spices or herbs, don’t overdo it, and just add what you need, unless you’re making a witch’s brew.